 How much does expedited service cost?
+There are no refunds on expedited service.

 - New certification applicants (for a single inspection); includes application fee: \$2,525 - Addition of a new facility or equipment to your existing CCOF certification; includes facility/equipment fee: \$2,000 - New acreage at a CCOF-certified farming operation: \$1,300 - Addition of a new NOP scope to your existing CCOF certification (for a single inspection); includes add scope fee: \$2,475 - Annual inspection of existing certification (for a single inspection): \$1,893.75 - Standard additional acreage, inspection and annual certification costs still apply, as applicable.
 See the CCOF Certification Services Program Manual for details.
 Expedited services may incur higher than average inspection expenses.